rx-angular/rx-angular/libs/state/actions/docs/Readme.md

 ### Usage for template events

 In components/templates we can use the optional `transforms` param to reduce repetativ code in the template.
-In addition we can use it as a shorthand in the template and directly connect to action dispatching in the calss.
+In addition, we can use it as a shorthand in the template and directly connect to action dispatching in the class.

 ```typescript
 interface UiActions {